 One meal is included daily with registration in Innisfil RTC courses.
 Meals are catered and students with dietary restrictions should inform staff accordingly.

 Accommodations are not included.
-Unfortunately, there are no hotels in Innisfil however, there are some options just north of us in Barrie.
+There are no hotels in Innisfil, however, there are some options just north of us in Barrie.
 Visit Barrie Tourism's website to browse hotel options.

 2024 Course Schedule